barrust/mediawiki/CONTRIBUTING.md

 trying to which you are trying to connect.
 There are times where the MediaWiki site may refuse connections or throw an error.
 There are times when trying again is all that is needed!
 If the error is the MediaWiki site, please do not report an issue as there is nothing we can do to help.
-If it is something within the library, please do not hesitate to report the issue!
+If, however it is something within the library, please do not hesitate to report the issue!

 * **Determine** that the issue is reproducible - a code sample of the issue will help narrow down the search for the cause of the issue and may lead to a